CristianSur/spring-hibernate/README.md

 # spring-hibernate
-Simple spring + hibernate, had not enough time for tests yet SpringSecurity in process
+Simple spring + hibernate, had not enough time for tests yet\n SpringSecurity in process